 With multiple accessible sections, the Cumberland Trail’s southern terminus is located just 9 miles from downtown Chattanooga at Signal Point.
 It’s a must-experience outdoor destination for hiking, trail running, backpacking, and primitive camping.

 Lined with high ridges and deep gorges along the rugged and cliff-lined eastern edge of Tennessee’s Cumberland Plateau, the Cumberland Trail is an ambitious trail project.
-When completed, it will extend 300 miles from Cumberland Gap National Park in Kentucky to the Chickamauga Chattanooga National Military Park on Signal Mountain, Tennessee.
+When completed, it will extend 300 miles from Cumberland Gap National Park in Kentucky to the Chickamauga Chattanooga National Military Park on Lookout Mountain, Tennessee.
 The trail is typical of most southeastern trails in the sense that rocks, roots, and leaves are constants.
 While some areas get technical and involve more elevation change, all of these sections are appropriate for careful beginners as well as advanced trail runners, hikers, and backpackers.